The highs and lows of an Artist

 I’ve mentioned in my other #Art Therapy blog about #wellness and the importance of being well mentally as well as physically, and that Art, or the arts for a broader term, can play a huge role in helping us to find our inner peace and put us on the path to happiness.

-I have one year old daughter and, don’t get me wrong, I wouldn’t change a thing and I love her with all of my being, but the pressure of constant plate spinning, sleepless nights and juggling emotions has been hard.
-I admit it, I’m a human.
-It just seemed like life was constantly moving around me and I felt stuck in the middle, not really going anyway, just round, and round until I feared I would implode.
+I have young daughter and, don’t get me wrong, I wouldn’t change a thing and I love her with all of my being, but the pressure of constant plate spinning, sleepless nights and juggling emotions has been hard.
+I admit it, I’m human, and for a while, it just seemed like life was constantly moving around me and I felt stuck in the middle, not really going anyway, just round, and round until I feared I would implode.
 This was a turning point for me and why I started to produce more artwork.
 More of what I love.
 Producing #art gave me a little bit of ‘me’ back.

 I think it was Thomas Merton who said, “Art enables us to find ourselves and lose ourselves at the same time.” - so, true!